The International Trade Blog International Sales & Marketing

 Once you’ve established that a letter of credit is the best form of payment for shipping your goods internationally, you must pay special attention to make sure you’re correctly completing not only the letter of credit, but the entire process.

-We spoke with John A. Novak, Vice President of International Services at Bremer Bank N.A., headquartered in St. Paul, Minnesota, to find out some of the common mistakes exporters make when completing letters of credit.
+We spoke with John A. Novak, former Vice President of International Services at Bremer Bank N.A., headquartered in St. Paul, Minnesota, to find out some of the common mistakes exporters make when completing letters of credit.
 Here’s what he shared:

 1. Not understanding the real purpose of a letter of credit.

 This is the starting point for avoiding any errors on the document.
 If you don’t understand the real purpose of a letter of credit, you probably won’t understand how or if you’re meeting its requirements.
 You may accidentally complicate (or simplify) details.

 Solution: Take time to really understand what a letter of credit is, how it works, and what it does.
 We also have more than 70 articles on the International Trade Blog that address letters of credit issues; you can access them here.

 2. Choosing a letter of credit when another method of payment is preferable.